-- The scene must include an Event System with an input module that dispatches the following events: IPointerDownHandler, IPointerUpHandler, IScrollHandler, and IDragHandler
+- The scene must include an Event System with an input module

-3D WebView's demo scenes demonstrate this using Unity's Standalone Input Module, which works for desktop and mobile applications.
+3D WebView's demo scenes use Unity's StandaloneInputModule, which works great for desktop and mobile applications.
 For virtual and augmented reality, your VR or AR SDK usually includes an input module.
-For reference, please see the following webview example projects:
+For reference, please see this list of input modules and following webview example projects:

-If an example project isn't listed for your VR or AR SDK, the following tips may be helpful:
+If an example project isn't listed for your VR or AR SDK, then the following tips may be helpful:

-- Search your SDK for a demo scene that demonstrates clicking or selecting objects.
-If you locate a scene like that, you can try adding a Physics Raycaster to the main camera and adding a WebViewPrefab to it.
+- Search your VR or AR SDK for a demo scene that demonstrates interacting with a UI Canvas.
+If you locate such a scene, try adding a CanvasWebViewPrefab to the scene's Canvas.
+You can also try adding a PhysicsRaycaster to the scene's main camera and adding a WebViewPrefab to the scene.

-- Search your SDK's documentation or files for the terms "input module" or "IPointerClickHandler" to locate information about its input module.
+- Search your SDK's documentation or files for the terms "InputModule" or "IPointerClickHandler" to locate information about its input module.